Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review – Was The Ridicule Warranted?

 For a closed-back model, these deliver quite the experience.

-For those that don’t know, Soundstage simply means how lively the music feels, and if you perceive the music to be outside of you rather than in your head.
+In other words, if you perceive the music to be outside of you rather than in your head.

 That’s what I mean.